2N Diamonds & Fine Jewelry

 +

-Cut — How well facets interact with light.
+Cut — How precisely the facets interact with light.
 Determines brilliance, fire, and scintillation.

-Color — Measured on the D-Z scale.
-Less color means higher value and brilliance.
+Color — Measured on the D–Z scale.
+The less color present, the higher the grade and value.

 Clarity — Graded FL to I3.
-Fewer inclusions mean greater purity and light performance.
+Fewer and smaller inclusions mean greater purity and light performance.

 Carat — The diamond's weight.
-1 carat = 0.2 grams.
-Larger diamonds are exponentially rarer.
+1 carat equals 0.2 grams.
+Price increases exponentially with size.

 Explore Each C in Detail